moira-alert/doc/source/development/architecture.rst

 When a metric changes its state, a new event is written to ``moira-trigger-events`` Redis key.
 This happens only if value timestamp falls inside time period allowed by trigger schedule.

-If a metric has been in NODATA or ERROR state for a long period, every 24 hours will be issued additional reminder event.
+If a metric has been in NODATA or ERROR state for a long period, every 24 hours Moira will issue an additional reminder event.

-Trigger gets EXCEPTION state, if any exception has occurred during trigger checking.
+Trigger switches to EXCEPTION state, if any exception occurs during trigger checking.

 Process Trigger Events